mmai/piquetBook/index.md

 When you are put to a card {i.e., when youradversary has won eleven tricks and you remainwith two cards, and are in doubt which of themto keep), you should keep the card of the suitof which the greater number is against you.

-For example:&mdash;You remain with ace of spadesand ace of hearts, and have to play one of themto a club or a diamond led.
+For example:-You remain with ace of spadesand ace of hearts, and have to play one of themto a club or a diamond led.
 By counting all thecards played, and your discard, you find that there

 PIQUET, 171